docker-library/docs/eggdrop/content.md

 $ docker run -ti -e NICK=FooBot -e SERVER=irc.libera.chat -v /path/for/host/data:/home/eggdrop/eggdrop/data %%IMAGE%%
 ```

 should be used.
-This will modify the appropriate values within the config file, then start your bot with the nickname FooBot and connect it to irc.libera.chat.
+This will modify the appropriate values within the config file, then start your bot with the nickname FooBot and connect it to irc.freenode.net.
 These variables are only needed for your first run- after the first use, you can edit the config file directly.
 Additional configuration options are listed in the following sections.

 Please note that, even in daemon mode, the `-i` flag for `docker run` is required.